plone/Products.ATReferenceBrowserWidget/readme.txt

 property then all the indexes will be shown (I think nobody should allow this to happen!).

     * allow_search: shows the search section in the popup

+    * allow_sorting: allows you change the order of referenced objects (requires multiValued=1)

     * allow_browse: shows the browse section in the popup